vvscode/docs/docs/conversation/conversation-adding-facebook-messenger.md

 ![Facebook Webhook Subscription](images/channel-support/messenger/fp_messenger_webhook_subscriptions.png)

 Great!
-We are almost there.
+You are almost there.
 Just a couple of more steps.

-### Initiate an FB Messenger Chat and Respond with Sinch Conversations API
+### Start a conversation in Messenger and Respond with Sinch Conversations API

-OK, we are ready for some action!
+OK, you are ready for some action!
 Visit your FB Page, click on **"Send Message"** and choose **"Test Button"**.

 ![Facebook test send message button](images/channel-support/messenger/fb_page_test_send_message_button.png)